If you’re like most people, you have a love-hate relationship with sleep.

 One study showed that vetiver essential oil was as effective as diazepam (Valium) for reducing anxiety and slowing the central nervous system – that's pretty powerful!
 Place a few drops of vetiver into a warm bath one hour before bedtime to conk out naturally without drugs.

 Lavender is one of the most widely studied essential oils for sleep.
 One double-blind study showed that lavender essential oil is comparable to taking 0.5 mg of lorazepam (Ativan) daily for generalized anxiety.
 Others show that lavender can help you fall asleep faster and stay asleep longer – who doesn’t want that?
+We have just read about growing lavender and the many ways you can use it, its really worth a good read which you can find here

 3. Ylang Ylang